ZjjConan/DLST/README.md

 3. Change the path to your local path in ``setupDLST.m`` and the local tracker model path in ``utils/getDefaultOpts.m (opts.model)``.

 4. If you want create your own tracker model, please see the details in ``createDLST.m``.
-Currently, we only adopt VGG-M model for our paper.
+Currently, we only adopt VGG-M model in our paper.

 5. For VOT2016 testing, please install the [VOT official toolkit](https://github.com/votchallenge/vot-toolkit), and simply copy the ``DLST\VOT2016\wrapper\tracker_DLST.m`` to your VOT workspace.